deus369/zoxel/readme.md

 ## Why The Change?

 Zoxel has been in development a long time.
 For over a decade, I first made it in Java in 2009.

 I have remade it over many different engines, unreal, unity, unity ecs.
 The latest iteration was made from 2017 where I added Unitys ECS.

 It is time for it to set sail again to a custom one, using FLECS for performance!

-### Gotta go fast!
+### ~Setting Sail~

 This was not an easy decision.
 Flecs has offered me a way out of the Unity IPO mess, and it offers greater levels of freedom over my development.

 There are 120k+ lines on the unity ecs codebase, so it will take some time for things to be ported.

 Try Le old Zoxel ([here](https://deus0.itch.io/zoxel))

 ![Le Old Zoxel](/screenshots/KEyHna.png?raw=false "Le Old Zoxel")

+I post on socials [[Link Tree](https://linktr.ee/lorddeus)]